 Professor Chris Whitty was appointed Chief Scientific Adviser for the Department of Health in January 2016.
+He was appointed Deputy Government Chief Scientific Adviser in April 2017 for an interim period.

 He is currently the Professor of Public and International Health at the London School of Hygiene & Tropical Medicine and a Consultant Physician in acute medicine and infectious diseases at University College London Hospitals and the Hospital for Tropical Diseases.
 He is also Visiting Gresham Professor of Public Health at Gresham College.